Government

 - Gain experience and develop helping skills through volunteer positions.

-- Spend summers working at camps, The Y, or other social service agencies.
+- Spend summers working at camps, The YMCA, or other social service agencies.

 - Work with diverse populations to get exposure to multi-cultural issues.
 Learn a second language in order to interact with non-English speakers and increase marketability.

-- Serve as a peer mentor, resident assistant, or other student leader.
+- Serve as a peer mentor, resident assistant, or other student leadership position.

 - Investigate term of service or service corps positions as a way to gain entry into the field.